SeanTater/SeanTater.github.io/_posts/2020-04-22-common-schemata.md

 ```

 I'll save you the Google search.
 A [popular forum thread][1] that leads Google search results for
 "Teradata column data types" explains the meanings of the `ColumnType` column.
-You can interpret
+You can find further
+details on these types in [Teradata's official documentation][2], and you can interpret the codes
-the codes using this lookup:
+to one of those names using this lookup:

 Code  | Long Format
 ------|------------